 Remember, while you no longer have an employer 401(k), you can—and should—still save for retirement, and sometimes, save even more.
 Admittedly, when you're running your own business, retirement savings is probably low on your list of priorities.
 But understanding your retirement plan options can help you continue to save for retirement and lower your taxes.
 In fact, you may even be able to eventually save more.

-You may wish to consider consolidating your previous employer's retirement plans into a SEP-IRA, and continue to contribute to it annually until you reach 70½.
-Be sure to take into account any sources of money that may help you pay your living expenses while you grow your business.
+Additionally, you may wish to consider consolidating your previous employer's retirement plans into one of these options.
+Be sure to take into account any sources of money that may help you pay for living expenses while you grow your business.

 2. Write a business plan

 As you put together your business plan and begin looking for lenders to work with, the ability to sell your idea to others is key.
 A business plan is a written description of your business's future, a document that tells what you plan to do and how you plan to do it.

 When writing your business plan, think strategically.
 Start with the present day, with a certain set of resources and abilities.
 You want to get to a point in the future (usually 3 to 5 years out), when your business will have a different set of resources and abilities, as well as increased assets.
 Your plan shows how you'll get from here to there.
 It's all about being able to articulate your value proposition, what would make your business successful, and analyzing existing competitors.
 Make sure you have answers to what sets you apart from similar companies.

 Before you leap from an existing good-paying job, stress test your idea with real customers.
 Find out what niche you're filling, understand the competition, and then find out where the real opportunity exists.